 Consider going wireless instead

 Oculus Link Cables, official or unofficial, give you the best, most consistent visual performance.
 But even if ditching a physical cable causes a slight dip in visual quality, it's so much less restrictive.
-You don't need to worry about yanking a cable and damaging something; that's why people prefer the Quest 2 so much over the Rift S!
+You don't need to worry about yanking a cable and damaging something; that's why lots of people prefer the Quest 2 so much over any wired PC VR headset!
 And you can use Air Link for free indefinitely, so maybe give it a test run before paying for a cable.

 Air Link lets you wirelessly stream your PC games to your Oculus Quest 2 by way of your home's Wi-Fi network.
-It arrived in the April v28 Quest update, and was later upgraded in v29 to support a silky-smooth 120Hz refresh rate.
+It arrived in the v28 Quest 2 update in April 2021, and was later upgraded in v29 to support a silky-smooth 120Hz refresh rate.

 Setting up Oculus Air Link is a simple process, thankfully.
 But for your games to perform well, you'll need the right hardware for the job.
 Specifically, you'll need a PC with graphical chops to handle hardcore PC VR games.
 If you're having trouble in that area, feel free to check out our list of the best-prebuilt PCs for Oculus Link, which will tell you what kind of specs you may need and how much it'll cost.

-Also, keep in mind that wired internet is generally more consistent because it connects directly to your router.
-To go the wireless route, you'll need a router that lives up to the task.
-The best best Wi-Fi 6 routers should deliver the performance you need, though they can be a bit expensive for someone trying to save money.
+To go the wireless route, you'll also need a router that lives up to the task.
+The best best Wi-Fi 6 routers should deliver the performance you need.